The days of baking bread to wow prospective buyers are gone. In 2021, people looking for their next home have very different expectations.

 “If someone comes in and smells damp then it immediately puts them in the wrong frame of mind, certainly not a buying frame of mind,” says Page.
 “Get it sorted pronto, and well before you start getting viewers in.”

-If you’re not sure what sort of problems might crop up, then investing in your own structural survey before selling could give you valuable insight and save you from the headache of buyers dropping out of the sale or pushing the price down.
+If you’re not sure what sort of problems might crop up, then investing in your own structural survey before selling could give you valuable insight and save you from the headache of buyers dropping out of the sale or asking to push the price down.

 9. Get the bicycle out of the hallway